 Angel Santoyo

-I’m Angel, an aspiring software/security engineer based in California who studied CS at CSUF.
-I write random stuff that I thought was cool to learn about here!
+I’m Angel, an IT infrastructure specialist and aspiring security engineer based in California who studied CS at CSUF.
+I write about random stuff that I thought was cool to learn about here!